Dear Congressional Republicans,

 That thing you’re doing right now, to try to defund and destroy it every way you can?
-You’re not just tossing the baby out with the bathwater, you’re tossing the baby over the cliff and into a volcano while telling its mother that your intentions were good and, anyway, babies are a drag on the economy, and that baby had the preexisting condition of being just so conveniently throwable.
+You’re not just tossing the baby out with the bathwater, you’re tossing the baby over the cliff while telling its mother that your intentions were good and, anyway, babies are a drag on the economy, and that baby had the preexisting condition of being so conveniently throwable.

 If I were made of money, like you and your friends are, here's the series of ads I'd run:

 We open on REAL LIFE, EVERYDAY AMERICANS describing their situations, looking directly into the camera.
 No props, no cheesy montages, just straightforward storytelling.